Miguel CID MONTOYA

 Assistant Professor

-Department of Engineering
+Glenn Department of Civil Engineering

-My research is in the areas of structural optimization, wind engineering, and bridge engineering.
+My research is in wind engineering, bridge engineering, and structural optimization.
 I aim to develop multidisciplinary design frameworks for the aero-structural shape optimization of civil engineering structures to produce sustainable, efficient, and economical designs while meeting all safety and serviceability requirements.
 My current research focuses on long-span bridges, emphasizing their aeroelastic responses.
-I have also worked on the aerodynamic optimization of tall buildings, computational and experimental aerodynamics of bridges, reliability-based design optimization of structures, and nonlinear dynamics of aircraft structures.
+I have also worked on the aerodynamic optimization of tall buildings, computational and experimental aerodynamics of bridges, reliability-based design optimization of structures, and nonlinear dynamics of aircraft structures.Â